shunjizhan/bodhi-copilot/mandala/README.md

-# bodhi-copilot
+# Bodhi Mandala
 ## init the project
 `copilot app init`.
-It creates a stack `bodhim-infrastructure-roles`, which Configure the AWSCloudFormationStackSetAdministrationRole to enable use of AWS CloudFormation StackSets.
-It has two `AWS::IAM::Role` roles:
+It creates a stack `bodhim-infrastructure-roles`, which Configure the AWSCloudFormationStackSetAdministrationRole to enable use of AWS CloudFormation StackSets.It has two `AWS::IAM::Role` roles:
 - AdministrationRole
 - ExecutionRole

-## init and deploy the dev env
+## deploy dev env
 `copilot env init --name dev`, it will create two stacks:
 -  `StackSet-bodhim-infrastructure-<hash>`: the Cross-regional resources to support the CodePipeline for a workspace.
 When we init an service, it will update it's ECR by adding a repo to store the docker image in the future.
 -  `bodhim-dev` stack: the CloudFormation environment bootstrap template with the necessary roles to create envs and workloads, with two `AWS::IAM::Role` roles:
    - CloudformationExecutionRole
    - EnvironmentManagerRole

-- `copilot env deploy --name dev` will add a lot of resources to `bodhim-dev`
+`copilot env deploy --name dev` will add a lot of resources to `bodhim-dev`

-## init and deploy the services
+## deploy services
 ### postgres
 first setup some secrets
 ```